6 Torsion

 \[ \gamma=\frac{\rho(\Delta \phi)}{\Delta x} \]

 The resulting expression of γ shows that the shear strain varies linearly with ρ from the center of the cross-section to the outer radius, as illustrated in Figure 6.10.
-The shear strain is 0 at the center, and the max shear strain occurs at the max value of ρ = c.
+The shear strain is 0 at the center, and the max shear strain occurs at the max value of ρ which is ρ = c.

 \[ \gamma_{\max }=\frac{c(\Delta \phi)}{\Delta x} \]